alhsu/AmpliVar/README.md

   1. **File naming and formats**
 	 + Paired FASTQ files in the input directory must have the suffix of "_R1.fastq.gz" or "_R2.fastq.gz".
 	 + Genotype file is a four-column, tab-separated text file with the first three columns describing the variant and the fourth column is the corresponding sequence being genotyped.
-For example:
+For example (without header row):

 	   | Column 1         | Column 2     | Column 3   | Variant sequence                |
 	   | ---------------- | ------------ | ---------- | ------------------------------- |